Definition

 All about Variolite and Quartzite Properties

 Know all about Variolite and Quartzite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite belongs to Igneous Rocks while Quartzite belongs to Metamorphic Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Quartzite is Foliated, Granular.
 Variolite appears Dull and Soft and Quartzite appears Lustrous.
-The luster of Variolite is not available while that of Quartzite is vitreous.
+The luster of Variolite is while that of Quartzite is vitreous.
 Variolite is available in black, brown, light to dark grey colors whereas Quartzite is available in black, blue, brown, green, light grey, purple, white, yellow colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Quartzite are an oil and gas reservoir, as armour rock for sea walls, cemetery markers, commemorative tablets, in aquifers, laboratory bench tops, petroleum reservoirs, soil conditioner, source of magnesia (mgo), tombstones, used in aquariums.